 (3) Students may be told that "there are no right or wrong answers."

 Hundreds of examples could be cited.
-See Child Abuse in the Classroom, edited by Phyllis Schlafly, for documented testimony of many such exercises.
+The book Child Abuse in the Classroom, edited by Phyllis Schlafly, cites documented testimony of numerous examples of such exercises that have actually been used in schools.
 Some time ago I was sent a copy of a death education survey that was used in an Indiana high school health class.
 Most questions required the students to state their conviction about some idea or action (strongly agree, agree somewhat, no opinion, etc.).
 Here are a few of the 57 questions in the survey:

 7. How much of a role has religion played in the development of your attitude toward death? ...